+Adults

-Adults: Morphine sulfate pentahydrate is usually administered by intramuscular or subcutaneous injection, in the range of 5 to 20 mg, depending on the cause of pain and the patient response.
+Morphine sulfate is usually administered by intramuscular or subcutaneous injection, in the range of 5 to 20 mg, depending on the cause of pain and the patient response.
 Doses may be repeated every 4 to 6 hours.

-Morphine sulfate pentahydrate may also be given intravenously when a rapid onset of action is desired.
-The dose is usually in the range of 2.5 to 15 mg diluted in 4 to 5 mL of Water for Injections given slowly over 4 to 5 minutes.
+Morphine sulfate may also be given intravenously when a rapid onset of action is desired.
+The dose is usually in the range of 2.5 to 15 mg diluted in 4 to 5 ml of water for injections given slowly over 4 to 5 minutes.

+Children

-Children: Morphine sulfate pentahydrate is given by intramuscular or subcutaneous injection in doses of 0.1 to 0.2 mg/kg bodyweight to a maximum of 15 mg.
+Morphine sulfate is given by intramuscular or subcutaneous injection in doses of 0.1 to 0.2 mg/kg bodyweight to a maximum of 15 mg.
 Injection may be repeated every 4 to 6 hours.
 When a rapid onset of action is desirable, in a closely monitored environment, morphine may be titrated intravenously with caution, in a dose of 0.05 to 0.1 mg/kg, incrementally over 5 to 15 minutes.
 Repeat intravenous dosing is unsubstantiated as a method of analgesia in children.

-Morphine sulfate pentahydrate is not usually given pre-operatively in children under 1 year, and it should be given with extreme care to neonates.
-It should not be given to premature infants (see section 4.3 Contraindications).
+Morphine sulfate is not usually given pre-operatively in children under 1 year, and it should be given with extreme care to neonates.
+It should not be given to premature infants (see Contraindications).